 John Brewster, Jr. (1766-1854)

-John Brewster, Jr. authentication from $175.
-John Brewster, Jr. appraisal from $25.
-John Brewster, Jr. certificates of authenticity (COA).
-John Brewster, Jr. analysis, research, scientific tests, full authentications.
+We perform John Brewster, Jr. art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your John Brewster, Jr. or we will sell it for you.

 John Brewster, Jr. was an early American artist who was famous for his portraits with a European folk art touch.
 Many art historians have hailed Brewster as a master of his craft and that his style and portraits were unparalleled.
 He used bold colors and high definition of details and patterns in his paintings to create a distinctive and extraordinary look.

 Brewster was born in Hampton, Connecticut to a Puritan family of good standing.
 He was the seventh generation ancestor of William Brewster who led the pilgrims through their voyage on the Mayflower.
 Most notably, Brewster was deaf from birth and was not able to fluently communicate with others most of his life.
 Nonetheless, Brewster became an extremely gifted and successful artist and was one of the most prominent American painters of his time.

 In the 1790’s, Brewster began to travel extensively throughout New England searching for commissions, which he found more and more often as his reputation began to form.
 He created both full-size and miniature ivory portraits of elite Federalists and their families.
 He found great success in his portraits of young children, which even today show a great amount of character and livelihood and were painted to appear almost angelic.